sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

 ### Updating ChromeDriver/GeckoDriver/EdgeDriver

 Using Docker the browser and driver is bundled with the correct versions.
 If you install everything yourself you may need to update driver versions.

-Since the ChromeDriver team decided that a ChromeDriver version needs to match a browser version, it has been more work to test other Chrome versions.

 You can download the ChromeDriver yourself from the [Google repo](https://chromedriver.storage.googleapis.com/index.html) and use ```--chrome.chromedriverPath``` to help Browsertime find it or you can choose which version to install when you install sitespeed.io with a environment variable:
 ```CHROMEDRIVER_VERSION=81.0.4044.20 npm install ```